janreges/siteone-crawler/README.md

 #### File export settings

-* `--output-html-file=<file>`      File path for HTML output.
-Extension `.html` is automatically added if not specified.
+* `--output-html-report=<file>`    Save HTML report into that file.
+Set to empty '' to disable HTML report.
+By default saved into `tmp/report.%domain%.%datetime%.html`.
 * `--output-json-file=<file>`      File path for JSON output.
-Extension `.json` is automatically added if not specified.
+Set to empty '' to disable JSON file.
+By default saved into `tmp/output.%domain%.%datetime%.json`.
-* `--output-text-file=<file>`      File path for text output.
-Extension `.txt` is automatically added if not specified.
+* `--output-text-file=<file>`      File path for TXT output.
+Set to empty '' to disable TXT file.
+By default saved into `tmp/output.%domain%.%datetime%.txt`.
-* `--add-host-to-output-file`      Add host from initial URL as suffix to output file name.
-Example: you set `--output-json-file=/dir/report` and target filename will be `/dir/report.www.mydomain.tld.json`.
-* `--add-timestamp-to-output-file` Add timestamp as suffix to output file name.
-Example: you set `--output-html-file=/dir/report` and target filename will be `/dir/report.2023-10-06.14-33-12.html`.

 #### Mailer options